shallinta/extract-hash-webpack-plugin/README.md

 - `filename`:  Version file name.
 Default to `version.json`.
 - `hashLength`: Substring length of compiler hash.
 Default to value `'normal'` which means the whole `hash` value itself.
 You can pass a `number` to get a substring of it.
 Or pass string `'full'` to get value of `fullHash`.
 - `dest`: Version file save path.
 Default to `process.cwd()`.
+- `fn`: A function to customize content format of version file to be generated.
+Default to return a json string of hash with the key `version`.

 ## Example